 Badado B. - Facebook

-We didn't set out to achieve this but once we saw how Earth-friendly the wood components were, we decided to see what we could do with the rest of it.
-For the details, see our Earth-friendly page—our new standard for all our games.
+We didn’t set out to achieve this but once we saw how Earth-friendly the wood components were, we decided to see what we could do with the rest of it.
+For the details, see our Earth-friendly page—the new standard for all our games.

 Stand-by for the launch of our biggest game yet!

 PS - there’s a soundtrack and a specialty-themed cocktail custom-designed exclusively for this game—the Rusty Sputnik—it’s far out and groovy!